paulwarren/nzde/dict/W/README.md

  <i>n.</i> an offensive term for a dark-skinned person (esp.
 Egyptian or Arab), hence occas. used for a Maori

  <i>n.</i> a (minor) illness or infection

+## Wogan's wagon

+ <i>n.</i>

+## Wogistan

+ <i>n.</i> A mythical country, not a thousand miles from New Zealand; Warren Berryman's invention to make statement about NZ business affairs which would otherwise be likely to lead to injunction against publishing or libel suits

 ## wok up